elhamzeinodini/100-days-of-UI/README.md

-I saved anything that I wanted to saved! the name explains everything I guess.
+I saved anything that I wanted to be saved! the name explains everything I guess.